How to Train a Kitten

 Watch your kitten for signs she needs to go.
 She may begin nosing in corners or squatting.
 If she does, place her in her litter box.
 Gently scratch her front paws in the litter to teach her to deposit and bury her waste there.
 Give her a lot of praise any time she uses it.

 While she’s small and learning, she may need a smaller box with lower sides for easier access.
-To encourage continued use of the litter box, clean it daily.
+Re-using a cardboard box and cutting a side lower to help her access it can be a good idea.
+To encourage continued use of the litter box, scoop it daily.

-Use an enzymatic cleaner to clean up accidents after correcting the behavior to discourage her from urinating in the same spot.
+Use an enzymatic cleaner to clean up out-of-box accidents to discourage her from urinating in the same spot.

 Getting a Kitten Used to a Cat Carrier